SashaPatsel/coding-drills/react/03/README.md

   - Set state so that the name points to the value.
 (Hint: use bracket notation)
 4. Within Landing, set state to an empty object (this does NOT mean invoke the setState method)

-#### If you've followed the above steps correctly, your app should do the following.
+#### If you've followed the above steps correctly, your app should do the following...
 <img src="demo.gif">